gardenlinux/gardenlinux/docs/reference/container-images.md

   - Reduces image size and potential security vulnerabilities.
   - Operates on OCI archives, comparing base and target images to identify and retain only necessary additions and their dependencies.
 - **Repository Link**: [unbase_oci](https://github.com/gardenlinux/unbase_oci)
-- **Impact**: This tool is pivotal in creating streamlined, "distroless-like" images, ensuring that the resulting containers are lean and secure.
+- **Impact**: This tool creates minimal, "distroless-like" images, ensuring that the resulting containers are lean and secure.